lukehalley/reduke/README.md

 Connect your device or start an emulator and run the app! 😃

 ## Features

-* Splashscreen
-* Material Design
+* Design
-  - Flat and bright colours with consistent app wide colour scheme.
-* Modern UI Elements
+  - Custom Splashscreen created by me.
   - Navigation drawer, Floating Action Button (FAB), Flat Icons.
-  - Current Users Email & Username shown in sidebar
+  - Current Users Email & Username shown in sidebar.
+  - Material Design - Flat and bright colours with consistent app wide colour scheme.
 * Animations
   - Posts fade in from the right when the posts are loaded or when they sorted.
+* Espresso UI Tests
+  - Test all key functionalitys (CRUD, Upvote, Downvote, Login, Logout etc...)
+  - Using EspressoIdling which allows testing of asynchronous functions in the Reduke app such as Login and Register.
 * Reddit Feed Features
-  - Scroll through all the posts created.
+  - Scroll through all the posts created as a feed just like Reddit.
   - Sort Posts by:
     - Top (Most votes)
     - Newest (Newest Posts)